Chart Color Schemes

 Warragul lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Warragul's population, as of August 2025, is approximately 25,872 people.
-This figure represents a 12.2% increase since the 2021 Census, which recorded a population of 23,051.
-The estimated resident population in June 2024 was 24,957, with an additional 863 validated new addresses contributing to this growth.
-This results in a population density of 73 persons per square kilometer.
-Warragul's growth exceeded the non-metro area (5.5%) and its SA4 region.
-Interstate migration accounted for approximately 70% of recent population gains, although all drivers were positive factors.
+Warragul's population was around 25,872 as of August 2025.
+This reflected an increase of 2,821 people since the 2021 Census, which reported a population of 23,051.
+The change was inferred from the estimated resident population of 24,957 in June 2024 and an additional 863 validated new addresses since the Census date.
+This resulted in a density ratio of 73 persons per square kilometer.
+Warragul's growth of 12.2% since the 2021 census exceeded both the non-metro area (5.5%) and its SA4 region, indicating it was a growth leader.
+Interstate migration contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation methods.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-By 2041, the area is forecasted to increase by 7,414 persons, recording a total gain of 24.9%.
+AreaSearch used ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on the latest population numbers, a significant increase is forecast for Warragul in the top quartile of regional areas nationally, with an expected increase of 7,414 persons to 2041, recording a gain of 24.9% over the 17 years.

 Frequently Asked Questions - Population